basse058/billboard_v3/README.md

 - https://docs.google.com/presentation/d/1HYz67E426ZDcFdiULjEukrsEuF019WVo4cjyy10KwFE/edit#slide=id.g2040c6cffc0_0_194

-### **Limitations/Future Possibilities**
+### Limitations
-- **Limitation**:
 -

-- **Future Possibilities**:
+### Future Possibilities**:
 In future projects we would like to compile more features for each song.
 Since each song only had 12 features it was difficult to create an accurate model for predicting a top charting song.
-With more features, the model would have more information to create a more accurate prediction.
+With more features, like genre, lyrics, and other qualities, the model would have more information to create a more accurate prediction.

 ###** Website Image**